Dental Crowns vs. Tooth Extraction

-One of the first rules of dentistry is that it is best to save the natural tooth whenever possible, such as with a dental crown.
-However, a procedure is an effective alternative when this is not an option.
+Dental Crowns vs. Tooth Extraction from Feel Good Dentistry in Miami, FLOne of the first rules of dentistry is that it is best to save the natural tooth whenever possible, such as with a dental crown.
+However, a tooth extraction procedure is an effective alternative when this is not an option.
 If you are unsure which is right for you, our general dentist can help.
 They will evaluate your dental condition and then recommend one of these two options to restore your smile.

 What is a dental crown?